-Annie Saunders and Tracey Alam (Inclusion Leads) and Biljana Elia (EYFS Lead) have all been trained in Level 3 Safeguarding and Child Protection for Professionals with Designated Responsibility.
+Biljana Elia (SENCo / EYFS Lead) and Tracey Alam (Inclusion Lead) have been trained in Level 3 Safeguarding and Child Protection for Professionals with Designated Responsibility.

 - Any case of actual or suspected child abuse is to be reported to the nominated person, or substitute, who will be responsible for implementing procedures. - No attempt should be made to investigate the incident by a member of staff.
 This must always be left to the nominated person.
 If no nominated person is available, the most senior member of staff on site should contact: